pylhc/pylhc.github.io/docs/omc_team/physics/coupling.md

 \end{align}
 $$

 The normalised spectral lines $A_{0,n_y}$ and $B_{n_x,0}$ are the Fourier components of the complex coordinates.
-But only the projections onto the real axis can be measured.
+However, only the projections onto the real axis can be measured.
 The next step is to calculate the complex coordinates from the measured ones.

 Since $h_z^\pm = z \pm ip_z$, the complex coordinate can be obtained from position and momentum.
-BPMs can only measure position but using the position data from a second BPM one can reconstruct the momentum.
+BPMs can only measure position, but using the position data from a second BPM one can reconstruct the momentum.
-The propagation of complex C-S coordinates through a region that is empty of non-linearities reads
+The propagation of complex Courant-Snyder coordinates through a region that is empty of non-linearities reads:

 $$
 \begin{equation}